AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/online-channels/best-practices-for-setting-up-utm-parameters.md

 e.g.: Facebook, Twitter, Linkedin, Drip_email, Email_blast, newsletter.

 Keep it simple.
-Do not use this parameter to denote ad type, like retargeting, sponsored, etc. Do not add a [!DNL utm_source = homepage], webdirect, website.
-Marketo Measure will automatically fill out this information for you.
+Do not use this parameter to denote ad type, like retargeting, sponsored, etc. Do not add a utm_source = homepage, webdirect, website. [!DNL Marketo Measure] will automatically fill out this information for you.

 **utm_campaign**: This field maps to Ad Campaign Name.
 Use utm_campaign to denote the title of the campaign as it exists in the ad platform, or as it's referred to internally.